by Martin Maenza

 “I think we can count on that,” she laughed.

-They settled back in to watch the movie.
+They settled back to watch the movie.
 After a few minutes, Hank then asked, “Oh, by the way, don’t you think you might have been a tad hard on Parker earlier?”

-Hank said, “I suppose.
-But, I know Parker’s had things hard.
-I just wanted him to have a little fun, maybe pick up his mood some.
+“I suppose,” Hank said.
+“But I know Parker’s had it hard.
+I just wanted him to have a little fun, maybe pick up his mood.
 As long as Lisa’s happy dating the Golden Eagle, which she is, then where’s the harm?”

 “Are you certain of the Prime Minister’s location?” the bald man asked.